 It depends.
-It used to be that your condition had to be permanent or long term.
-But that is no longer true.
+The condition does not have to be permanent or long term.
 Even temporary conditions may be disabilities now.
 For example, the EEOC says that conditions lasting less than six months may still be disabilities.
-So duration may still be a factor, but the final answer to your question depends on a number of other factors, too, including the seriousness of your condition, how well it responds to treatment, and even the type of discrimination you are complaining about.
-For more information you might look at the EEOC’s “Questions and Answers on the Final Rule Implementing the ADA Amendments Act of 2008.”
+Duration may still be a factor, but the final answer to your question depends on a number of other factors, too, including the seriousness of your condition, how well it responds to treatment, and even the type of discrimination you are complaining about.
+For more information, you might look at the EEOC’s “Questions and Answers on the Final Rule Implementing the ADA Amendments Act of 2008.”
 This is online at http://www.eeoc.gov/laws/regulations/ada_qa_final_rule.cfm.

 9. Do people who use drugs have a disability as defined by discrimination laws?

 The law does not protect a person who is currently abusing drugs.
 On the other hand, a person with a history of drug addiction, but who is not currently using illegal drugs, may be protected by federal law (but not state law).

 Note, however, that an employer can prohibit drug abuse at work, and an employer can also prohibit their workers from being under the influence of illegal drugs at work.